Livestock and Poultry Care

 Livestock, Horses and Poultry

-Suspected cases/complaints may be submitted to BOAH by phone at (877) 747-3038 or via e-mail at email@example.com.
+Suspected cases/complaints may be submitted to BOAH online at www.in.gov/boah/2760.htm, by phone at (877) 747-3038, or via e-mail at firstname.lastname@example.org.
 Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information.
 Anonymous complaints are not accepted.

-Complaints submitted to BOAH will be investigated by a compliance staff member, in cooperation with the local law enforcement agency for the area of the incident.
+Complaints submitted to BOAH are investigated by a compliance staff member, in cooperation with the local law enforcement agency for the area of the incident.
 Individuals submitting complaints will not be notified of the outcome of the investigation.

 Dog, Cats and Other Small Animals